 - broker-admin Runs administrative operations.
 Use this tool to create and configure applications, policies, resources, tags, and trust levels.
 All of these actions can be done in the Identity Broker Console. - consent-admin Runs consent management operations.
-Use this tool to add consents, list consent history, list applications and resources for which consent was granted, and revoke consent.

-- evaluate-policy -Requests a policy decision from the Identity Broker.
+Use this tool to add consents, list consent history, list applications and resources for which consent was granted, and revoke consent. - evaluate-policy -Requests a policy decision from the Identity Broker.
 Use this tool to view policy decisions including a decision trace in XACML format. - oauth2-request Tests token functions of the Identity Broker.
-Use this tool to manage OAuth2 tokens on behalf of a registered application. - dsconfig Provides additional configuration options for the Identity Broker environment.
-This tool provides an interactive, menu-driven mode to facilitate tasks such as adding Data Views and additional user stores. - collect-support-data Collects system information useful in troubleshooting problems.
+Use this tool to manage OAuth2 tokens on behalf of a registered application.

+- dsconfig Provides additional configuration options for the Identity Broker environment.
+This tool provides an interactive, menu-driven mode to facilitate tasks such as adding Data Views and additional user stores. - prepare-external-store Prepares the external data stores for the Identity Broker.
+This is run as part of the create-initial-broker-config tool during installation, but can be used to update the Broker Store or an external user store. - collect-support-data Collects system information useful in troubleshooting problems.
 The information is packaged as a zip archive.